 Potatoes.
 Potatoes are a very frugal crop, both today and during the Great Depression Era.
 It’s a fairly easy an inexpensive crop to grow.
 Potatoes are also very easy to store for a long period of time.
 We store potatoes (including our own seed potatoes) all winter and into spring.
 If you can purchase something once and continue to grow it or produce it becoming self-sufficient, well, it doesn’t get much better than that.

 You plant your seed potatoes in late spring here.
-Here’s my full on tutorial on how to plant and grow potatoes.

 Sometimes potatoes will store in the ground over winter… I discovered in the spring I haven’t always gotten all of them harvested and when we went to plant, I discovered more potatoes that had been left behind.
 They were fine and we ate them up.
 Talk about easy preserving and food storage!
 The biggest thing in storing potatoes is to keep them cool and in the dark.